 How to Plant Vegetables in Containers?

-Your pots should be placed in an area that receives full sunlight (e.g., 6 to 8 hours of sunlight per day) in order to maximize your veggie harvest.
+Your pots should be placed in an area that receives full sunlight (e.g., 6 to 8 hours of sunlight per day) to maximize your veggie harvest.
 Although lettuce, spinach, and other greens can grow well with less sunlight (3 to 5 hours per day), fruiting plants like tomatoes, peppers, squash, or eggplant need full sun.
 Southern and western exposures will provide the most sunlight and warmth, while northern and eastern exposures will be shadier and cooler.

 The pots should also be in a location that is easily accessible with a watering hose, so you don’t have to haul them across your yard a dozen times a morning and then again at night.